shakurocom/DraggableOverlay/README.md

 If you prefer not to use CocoaPods, you can integrate Shakuro.DraggableOverlay simply by copying it to your project.

 ## Usage
+Just initilize DraggableDetailsOverlayViewController with your nested viewcontroller and delegate.
+Nested viewcontroller must adopt the DraggableDetailsOverlayViewControllerDelegate and DraggableDetailsOverlayNestedInterface protocols.
+The delegate allows to respond to scrolling events.
 Have a look at the [DraggableOverlayExample](https://github.com/shakurocom/DraggableOverlay/tree/main/DraggableOverlayExample) (perform `pod install` before usage)

 ## License